What is user experience (UX) design?

-User experience design is an extremely vast, multidisciplinary and fascinating field.
-It shapes the products and services we use on a daily basis, and can make or break the success of a business or brand.
+At its core, UX design is the design of the elements that determine the interaction a user has with a product or service.
+UX design molds the products and services we use on a daily basis and can make or break the success of a business or brand.

 A career in UX design is fast-paced and challenging, requiring a highly diverse skillset.
 If you want to break into this field, there’s plenty to learn!

-In this guide, we’ll provide the ultimate introduction to UX design and tell you everything you need to know about getting started in this exciting industry, including:
+In this guide, we’ll provide the ultimate introduction to UX design and tell you everything you need to know about getting started in this exciting industry.

 Let’s get started!